fhidalgor/mutagenesis_visualization/docs/doc_processing.rst

 library before and after selection, you will need to calculate the enrichment score of each mutant.
 The function to do so is ``calculate_enrichment``.
-This function allows for different parameters to tune how the data is processed and normalized.
+This function allows for different parameters to tune how the data is muted and normalized.

 In this example, we show two different ways of using ``calculate_enrichment``.
 Note that the parameters of choice will have a say on the final result.
 In the example, the tonality of red of the two heatmaps is slightly different.
 A more detailed explanation of the parameters can be found in :ref:`Normalizing datasets`.